 Get there: A train from Brussels takes just under an hour

 6. Coastline bliss in Positano, Italy

 Just south of Naples, Positano has been hailed as the most enchanting place on Italy’s Amalfi Coast.
 Many couples who travel to this country head straight for the usual haunts of Rome and Venice, yet Positano is a little less known.
-Sunny days are best spent here when clear skies allow you to see the landscape in all its glory: think colourful, hillside houses stacked alongside blue Mediterranean waters.
+Sunny days are best spent here when clear skies allow you to see the landscape in all its glory: think colourful, hillside houses stacked alongside blue Mediterranean waters that you won’t need to travel to Greece to see.
 Climbing up the many steps to the town’s vantage point is no easy task, but the views from the top will make your heart sing.
 Better yet, cut out the hard work and take a bus up to the Hamlet of Nocelle, a beautiful village where you can hike along the ‘path of the Gods’.
 Achieve ultimate Amalfi bliss on these Intrepid trips.

 Get there: The drive from Naples takes just over an hour; or Sorrento is 35 minutes by car

 7. Renaissance charm in Cesky Krumlov, Czech Republic